11 Best Shampoos for Persian Cats – 2023 Reviews & Top Picks

 If your Persian has any skin issues, like fungal or bacterial overgrowth, using a medicated shampoo will help rid them of the issue.
 These kinds of conditions are fairly common in long-haired breeds.
 Although these medicated shampoos may help resolve the issue, you should stop using them as soon as the condition has cleared up.

 While many people believe that indoor cats like Persians don’t need bathing, we recommend bathing your Persian once every 2-3 months to reduce excess shedding and keep their coat healthy and shiny.
 If your cat has any skin issues that need attention, you can increase this to two to three times a month until the condition clears up.
 That said, you should always consult your vet if your cat has any skin conditions, and you should keep a close eye on their coat and skin to check if they are having any negative reactions after bathing.

 You should always use shampoos specifically designed for felines and avoid using human shampoos on your cat.
 This is because human shampoos contain vastly different ingredients that can be harmful to your cat’s sensitive skin and disrupt the natural oils on their coat.

 You might also be interested in: How Much Does It Cost to Own a Persian Cat?
-(2021 Price Guide)
+(Price Guide)

-The deShedding Rinse-Free shampoo from FURminator is our top pick overall of shampoo for Persian cats.
-It helps reduce shedding, requires no water and no rinsing, and is free from parabens and chemical dyes.
-It is also enriched with omega fatty acids and hydrolyzed plant proteins for a healthy, shiny coat!
+The deShedding Rinse-Free shampoo from Hepper Colloidal Oatmeal Pet Shampoo is our top pick overall of shampoo for Persian cats.
+It helps reduce shedding and is free from parabens and chemical dyes.
+It is also pH balanced and contains a long-lasting aloe vera and cucumber scent for a fresh, shiny coat!